Building Bridges Programme Privacy Notice

 The Building Bridges programme treats the information we hold about our programme participants very seriously and we will comply with the requirements of the General Data Protection Regulation (GDPR) (EU) 2016/679.

 The Building Bridges Programme is the local implementation across Swindon and Wiltshire of the national Building Better Opportunities (BBO) programme, which is jointly funded by The National Lottery Community Fund and the European Social Fund.
 The Managing Authority for the national BBO programme is the Department for Work and Pensions ESF Team.

 The Building Bridges Programme is delivered by a partnership of 40 organisations, led by Community First, working collaboratively under a legal Partnership Agreement

 The principles that we operate for all our participant data are:

 - We only capture and store the minimum amount of data we need to provide our service and meet the needs of our funders.

-- We will only share participant information with the Big Lottery Fund, or other authorised bodies, in relation to the operation of the BBO Programme and it will only be shared in a secure manner.
+- We will only share participant information with the National Lottery Community Fund, or other authorised bodies, in relation to the operation of the BBO Programme and it will only be shared in a secure manner.

 - We will not share any of our participant data to be included on any marketing or mailing lists